-So, it’s another unethical method of earning because you are actually promoting YouTubers that, in my opinion, don’t really deserve it.
+So, it’s another unethical method of earning because you are actually promoting YouTubers who, in my opinion, don’t always really deserve it.
 That’s because a YouTube channel has to be grown organically.
 That means all the engagements and reactions must be done naturally without any help from a tool or a service.

 Outright scams you need to be aware of

 Earlier, I mentioned that there are actual scam sites that offer a way for you to earn by watching YouTube videos.
-It’s very important to learn how to identify these scams, so you won’t have to waste your time doing these and then later find out that they are just scams.
+It’s very important to learn how to identify these scams so you won’t have to waste your time doing these and then later find out that they are just scams.